ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ✔ Enter file path to write export data to: /tmp/testsubnet-export.dat
 ```

-The file is in text format and it should not be tampered with.
-It can then be used to import the
+The file is in text format and you shouldn't change it.
+You can then use it to import the
 configuration on a different machine.

 ## Subnet Import